Editor’s Note: This post was updated on September 4, 2019 for comprehensiveness and accuracy.

 Of course, most marketers generally have an idea of what works.
 And even so-so tracking can give us valuable clues about where conversions are coming from.

-But clues alone aren’t enough; tracking matters.
+But clues alone aren’t enough.
+Tracking matters.
 Accurate tracking matters.
-And the more accurate your campaigns’ tracking is, the more likely you are to achieve your marketing goals.
+The more accurate your campaigns’ tracking is, the more likely you are to achieve your marketing goals.

-Fortunately, it is possible to accurately track PPC marketing campaigns.
-PPC marketing has better tracking capabilities than almost any other type of marketing.
+Fortunately, ppc marketing can be tracked better than almost any other type of marketing.
 It’s possible to figure out what’s working all the way down to each click – even if those clicks result in phone calls.

-Why Call Tracking for PPC is a Challenge
+Why Call Tracking for PPC Marketers is a Challenge

 There’s always been some consternation among digital marketers about tracking phone calls.
-Once a click generates an action offline, it goes into something of a black box.
-Tracking calls means connecting a buyer’s journey across multiple mediums.
+Once a click generates an action offline, the conversion funnel becomes multi-channel, and tracking multi-channel marketing can get thorny.

 Some marketers get around this by buying new phone numbers and using a particular number for each campaign.
 Others go with the old direct-response advertiser’s trick of adding a special extension to each number in order to track their advertising.